Hotel Banana Azul: Where to Stay in Costa Rica's Caribbean Paradise

 The evening's dinner menu is displayed on a blackboard by breakfast time, serving to not only give you a heads up, but have you drooling about it all day long as well.

 To avoid this, get your mind off the food and set out exploring the town and the jungle around Puerto Viejo.
-Or head to the beach.
+There is so much wildlife to see around the town, or in nearby Cajuita National Park just up the road.
+Or just head to the beach.

 Banana Azul is located on Playa Negra - just steps beyond their lush green treeline - where the sand is soft and the color of dusk, and the jungle runs the entire length of the beach.
 The water is good for surfers (though more action can be found in town at Playa Cocles) and perfect for swimming.
 There are plenty of beach loungers so there's no excuse not to while away the afternoon.